HelpDesk automated workflows - overview video

 Workflow templates

-You can also use proven workflow templates to speed up the configuration process.
+You can also use proven templates to speed up the configuration process.
 Think of them as a basis for working with workflows.
 All workflow templates are grouped into many useful categories, such as auto-messaging, prioritizing and VIP, assignment, following, labeling, or status change.

 Check out some workflow templates.